dwu/BPMNMetricsExtractor/README.md

-# BPMNMetricsExtractor
+# BPMN Metrics Extractor

-The BPMNMetricsExtractor is a Java-based web service used in order to extract analytical information about BPMN Process Models stored as _.bpmn files_.
+The BPMN Metrics Extractor is a Java-based web service used in order to extract analytical information about BPMN Process Models stored as _.bpmn files_.

 More details can be found in the associated Wiki.